sensu/sensu-docs/content/sensu-core/1.1/guides/securing-redis.md

 ### Host Configuration

-Once Redis is bind to the IP address you can then limit access to that specific IP/port using internal security tools such as host firewalls, networking ACL or other methods of locking down access to a specific host/port.
+Once Redis is bound to the IP address you can then limit access to its specific IP/port using internal security tools such as host firewalls, networking ACL or other methods of locking down access to a specific host/port.

 [1]: https://redis.io/topics/security
 [2]: ../../../1.3/reference/redis